ssht3jsbkk/reactHighLeveltask/readme.md

 submit button for input field in form

 app compoenent has constructor which sets states as an object and converts into a list of strings

+input field needs value = term and onchange function = this.onChange